Killer Instinct: Cinder

 Ben Ferris is a convicted criminal who was promised early parole in exchange for participating in Ultratech's chemical-weapons research.
 As a result of an accident during testing, his body is composed entirely of flame.
 Now going by the code name Cinder, he is promised a return to his original form if he is able to defeat Glacius in the tournament.
 However, Cinder ultimately fails to defeat Glacius and is killed.

 Cinder returned as part of the second season of Killer Instinct for Xbox One, retconning his backstory.
 In this version, Ferris is a former military special operative-turned-career criminal, stealing information and secrets for corrupt corporations.
 When he receives an expensive contract from rival corporation Trilodyne to steal data regarding Ultratech's top-secret "Project Cinder", he infiltrates the organization, discovering the project to be of extraterrestrial origin.
 However, he is caught and exposed by ARIA, who reveals Trilodyne was a front for Ultratech and the assignment was a test of Ferris's abilities.
 Having spied on Ferris for years to see if he was a worthy candidate for Project Cinder, she offers him a chance to work for her.
-Ferris agrees, and ends up being the first test subject for Project Cinder.
+Knowing he may die if he rejected the offer, Ferris agrees, and ends up being the first test subject for Project Cinder.
 His DNA is spliced with that of Glacius, causing his body to be consumed by plasma energy, though a mask and suit designed by ARIA allows Cinder full control of his powers.
 Enjoying his new abilities, he now serves as ARIA's lieutenant, working alongside her to fulfill her plans.
 After eliminating Sadira on ARIA's orders, he is promoted to her second-in-command, and is seen at her side when Gargos's dimension is opened.

-Cinder was rather notorious for his overpowered attacks in the original title.
-His infinite combo (present in early versions of the game) was deemed so problematic, developers had to manually install ROM updates to over 17,000 cabinets in order to remove the bug.
 In the early development stages of Killer Instinct, Cinder went through multiple name changes, such as "Meltdown" and "Pyrotech".